THE WARRENS : CHAIR MAKING IN HOLCOMBE ROGUS

 quite obscure biblical names for some of the children (Javan, Ethan,

-Heber, Lotan, Reuben) suggests that they were devout Christians.
+Heber, Lotan, Reuben, Timna) suggests that they were devout Christians.

 Indeed the son Reuben became an elder of the Plymouth Brethren.